-\finding{\textbf{Finding 2}: The two studied non-structural coverage metrics have different degrees of correlation for different subjects.
-On the one hand, the non-structural coverage LSC has shown a greater potentiality than structural coverage; On the other hand, the performance of non-structural coverage is still limited by the calculation method of LSC/DSC or the capability of LSA/DSA to measure DNN behaviors' differences caused by low model accuracy.}

-\finding{\textbf{Finding 3}: The datasets MNIST, Driving, and CIFAR-10 are relatively simple, and thus only using them in the studies of DNN testing is not enough.
-More complex datasets such as ImageNet and CIFAR-100 should be considered since they tend to have different and rich characteristics.}
+We then analyzed the correlation between non-structural coverage and error-revealing capability from the last two columns in Table~\ref{tab:rq1cor}.
+Different from structural coverage, both LSC and DSC have moderate to extremely strong positive correlations \textit{in almost all the cases}.
+The results demonstrate that measuring the difference of DNN behaviors between test inputs and training data is effective to measure the error-revealing capability of test sets, when controlling for the size and the saturated diversity of test sets.
+That is, the non-structural coverage outperforms the structural coverage in this scenario, and LSC slightly outperforms DSC.

-Although LSC seems to be promising, the two non-structural coverage metrics actually suffer from another limitation, i.e., the setting of many parameters.
-For example, they have to specifically select the layer to calculate LSA/DSA and set the values of $U$ (the upper bound of LSA/DSA) \textit{for different subjects}.
-These parameters may influence the performance of LSC/DSC but unfortunately, there is no guide to help set them for different subjects.
+But the remarkable thing for LSC and DSC is that some parameters in them are required to be specially set for different subjects.
+These parameters may affect the performance of LSC/DSC, but there is no guide to help set them for different subjects.